welcome image

 Learn more.

-“Yes” to any of the above questions may indicate you are dealing with a “difficult” child.
+Answering “yes” to any of these questions may indicate you are dealing with a “difficult” child.
 Temperamentally difficult children confuse and upset even experienced parents and teachers.
-They often act in ways that are defiant, stubborn, loud, aggressive, whiny, hyperactive, clingy, shy, negative, picky and sometimes are impossible to deal with.
-This workshop offers practical, compassionate advice to parents of hard-to-raise children.
+This workshop offers practical, compassionate ideas to parents and care-givers of hard-to-raise children.

 Back to Top